 Obstetrics and Gynecology provides a full spectrum of women’s health services to Alaska Native and American Indian women.

-Your care team consists of a physician, physician assistants, nurse practitioners, registered nurses, licensed practical nurses, behavioral health consultants, pharmacists, dietitians, certified medical assistants, management and support staff.
+Your care team consists of a physician, certified nurse midwives, registered nurses, licensed practical nurses, behavioral health consultants, pharmacists, dietitians, certified medical assistants, management and support staff.
 Services include:

 - Low risk and high risk obstetric care

 - Comprehensive gynecologic care, including diagnosis and treatment of

 - Minimally invasive gynecologic surgery

 - Office-based gynecologic surgery